spydx/docker-tips/db/docker-compose.mariadb.md

 ## Populating the database

-To populate a MariaDB, you have to mount a folder with files to the `/docker-entrypoint-initdb.d` folder.
+To populate a MariaDB, you have to mount a folder with files to the `/docker-entrypoint-initdb.d` folder and specify the `MARIADB_DATABASE` variable.
-This is then run on the first initialization of the container.
+This is then run on the first initialization of the container, importing all the data into the specified database defined in the environment variable `MARIADB_DATABASE`.
 The files are run in alphabetical order, and with this in mind, you can organize how things are imported.

-When a container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
-Furthermore, it will execute files with extensions .sh, .sql, .sql.gz, .sql.xz and .sql.zst that are found in /docker-entrypoint-initdb.d.
-Files will be executed in alphabetical order. .sh files without file execute permission are sourced rather than executed.
-You can easily populate your mariadb services by mounting a SQL dump into that directory and provide custom images with contributed data.
-SQL files will be imported by default to the database specified by the MARIADB_DATABASE / MYSQL_DATABASE variable.
+Supported filetypes:

+- `.sh`
+  A note about `.sh` files is that they are sourced if the execute flag is omitted on the file.
+- `.sql`
+- `.sql.gz`
+- `.sql.xz`
+- `.sql.zst`

 Source:
 [MariaDB@DockerHub](https://hub.docker.com/_/mariadb)